Course Objectives and Scope |

 or presence has no effect on credit: but I would like to get to know

 you by name, and I am terrible with names, so I hope this will help

-The midterm will take place in class on October 16.
-The final will take place on December 6th, at 7:00 pm.
+The midterm will take place in class on October 17.
+I do not yet know